AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module10/ex1.md

 #### A little history of Data Science and how the word was coined

-In 1980s, IBM came up withthe first relational database storing data like customer details, payroll data.
+In 1980s, IBM came up with the first relational database storing data like customer details, payroll data.

 Soon after, we started thinking of what useful things we can mine from this data and the term data mining was coined.